core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

        |                 Payload: OSCORE-protected data     |
        |                                                    |
 ~~~~~~~~~~~~~~~~~
 {: #fig-non-combined title="EDHOC and OSCORE run sequentially.
-The optional message_4 is included in this example, without which that message needs no payload." artwork-align="center"}
+The optional message_4 is included in this example." artwork-align="center"}

 As shown in {{fig-non-combined}}, this sequential flow where EDHOC is run first and then OSCORE is used takes three round trips to complete.